Automatic lathe: Screw machine

-The definition of the term screw machine has changed with changing technology.
+The term screw machine has been redefined as the technology changes.
 Any use of the term prior to the 1840s, if it occurred, would have referred ad hoc to any machine tool used to produce screws.
 That is, there would have been no established differentiation from the term screw-cutting lathe.
 When turret lathes were developed in the 1840s, the term screw machine was applied to them in overlapping usage with the term turret lathe.
 In 1860, when some of the movements, such as turret indexing, were mechanically automated, the term automatic screw machine was applied, and the term hand screw machine or manual screw machine was retronymously applied to the earlier machines.
 Within 15 years, the entire part-cutting cycle had been mechanically automated, and machines of the 1860 type were retronymously called semi-automatic.
 From that time on, machines with fully automated cycles were usually called automatic screw machines, and eventually, in the usage of most people in the machining industries, the term screw machine no longer was used to refer to manual or semi-automatic turret lathes, having become reserved for one class of machine, the fully mechanically automated type.
 This narrow meaning of screw machine remained stable from about the 1890s until the 1950s.
 (Brown & Sharpe continued to call some of their hand-operated turret lathe models "screw machines", but most machinists reserved the term for automatics.)
 Within this class called screw machines there were variations, such as single-spindle versus multispindle, horizontal-turret versus vertical-turret, etc.